vigdisg/masters-thesis/README.md

 # Training MMD networks

 MMDNet_standard_normal.py trains [MMD network](https://arxiv.org/abs/1502.02761) (with RBF kernel) to generate from a standard normal distribution (chapter 7.1 in the thesis).
+We run the code seperately for each N = 50,100,1000 and epochs = 10,80,150.

 MNIST.ipynb (framework does not include an autoencoder), MNIST_AE.ipynb (seperately trained autoencoder included) and MNIST_AE_dropout.ipynb (autoencoder has dropout in encoding layers) train MMD networks (with RBF kernel) to generate from MNIST (chapter 7.2 in the thesis).